-- Continuing to upgrade the confidence level of the existing mineral resources; - Conducting economic studies on the defined mineral resources; - Growing the mineral resource base through exploration; and - Proceeding with the regulatory process for the mineral resources thus defined.
+- Continuing to upgrade the confidence level of the existing mineral resources; - Continuing to undertake technical, economic and trade-off studies, including a Pre-Feasibility Study, on the defined mineral resources; - Growing the mineral resource base through exploration; and - Proceeding with the regulatory process for the mineral resources thus defined, assuming results justify such a step.

-Midas Gold has long term liabilities of \$0.4 million related to the notes payable on the acquisition of mineral claims and the purchase of a royalty interest.
+Midas Gold has long term liabilities of \$0.9 million related to the notes payable (\$0.2 million) on the acquisition of mineral claims and the warrant derivative (\$0.7 million).
+There are no circumstances under which Midas Gold will be required to pay any cash upon exercise or expiry of the warrants.